Privacy Policy

 • The pseudonymisation and encryption of personal data, where possible.

-• A process for regularly testing, assessing and evaluating the effectiveness of our technical and organisational measures.
+• A process for regularly testing, assessing and evaluating the effectiveness of our technical and organisational security measures.

-We will also limit access to your personal data to employees, agents, contractors and other third parties who have a strict need to see it in order to perform their business functions.
-They will only process your personal data on a ‘need-to-know’ basis, pursuant to our instructions and they will keep your personal data confidential.
+We will also limit access to your personal data to employees, agents, contractors and other third parties who have a strict need to see it to perform their business functions.
+They will only process your personal data on a ‘need-to-know’ basis, pursuant to our instructions and they will keep your personal data strictly confidential.

 Keeping your data accurate